Concordium/concordium-rosetta/README.md

 through its gRPC interface.

 The project is written in [Rust](https://www.rust-lang.org/) (minimum supported toolchain version is listed below).
-The best way to install the toolchain is via [rustup](https://rustup.rs/).
+A great way to install the toolchain is via [rustup](https://rustup.rs/).

 ### Versions